Family Stories

 cc-by-sa/2.0 - © Maurice D Budden - geograph.org.uk/p/2942441

 Jacob Ridgway (b.
-3 May 1776), son of Thomas Ridgway and Sarah Leaman, married Jane Bray (bap.
+3 May 1776, baptised at the age of 17 in Culmstock, on 27 Oct 1793), son of Thomas Ridgway and Sarah Leaman, married Jane Bray (bap.
 8 Jul 1777 in Uffculme, Devon), daughter of James Bray and Jane Taylor, on 23 Nov 1802 at the parish church of St. Gregory, Seaton, Devon.
-One of the marriage witnesses was a William Salter.
+One of the witnesses to their marriage was a William Salter.

 Jacob and Jane Ridgway had six children: